 During the time of the PRG, according to Martin,

 . . ."RGPF lost virtually all of its historical authority; and was relegated to the control of domestic crimes and traffic supervision.
 The People's Revolutionary Army and other forces within the PRAF maintained law and order . . .

 According to a former version of the RGPF site, "Prior to the year 1984, Police Officers recruited into the force were trained at the Regional Police Training Centre, Barbados and at True Blue in the southern part of St. George's."

 The hierarchy of officers: Commissioner, Deputy Commissioner, Assistant Commissioner, Superintendent, Assistant Superintendent, Inspector, Cadet Officer, Sergeant, Corporal and Constable.
 One will see ACP, for example, which means Acting Commissioner of Police.

-*Thanks to information provided by the Royal Grenada Police Force web site history page.
+*Thanks to information provided by the former History Page of the Royal Grenada Police Force web site.